 Practical assignments

-You can have the men do this assignment right now in .
+You can have the men do this assignment right now in this meeting .
 (If you have good success with your men doing it at home, let them do that, it is better.
-But if your men show weaknesses in this practical area of their lives it might help them to do as many of the assignments right at the .
+But if your men show weaknesses in this practical area of their lives it might help them to do as many of the assignments right at the Seminars.
 You are the leader — your job is: to make others successful.

-Emphasize that over time they may want to refine th statement as God gives them clearer vision.
-But it is better to put our thoughts down on paper so we can work with them.
+Emphasize that over time they may want to refine their statement as God gives them clearer vision.
+But it is better to put our thoughts down on paper now so we can work with them.